typesense/showcase-conversational-search-pg-essays/README.md

    npm run data:seed
    ```
    This command may take a while depending on the size of the data.
+8. The script will output a conversational model ID, which you want to set as the `TYPESENSE_CONVERSATION_MODEL_ID` in your `.env` file.
-8. Once the Typesense database has been seeded, Next.js application can be started.
+9. Once the Typesense database has been seeded, Next.js application can be started.
    - **For production**:
      ```bash
      npm run build